 🆕

-Every newly incorporated company must appoint its first auditor within 30 days of incorporation through a Board Meeting.
-At the first AGM, the members ratify this appointment or appoint a new auditor for a 5-year term — ADT-1 is filed within 15 days of this AGM appointment.
+Every newly incorporated company must appoint its first auditor within 30 days.
+ADT-1 filed within 15 days of first AGM.

 🔄